Volatility Levels Set To Rise

 Chart activity in VXX has been dismal but as the peripheral impact of last week's military strikes begins to unfold, these low levels will start to look much more attractive for long positions.
 Most of the market is focused on how these events will impact energy markets and oil prices but the reality is that the changing political agenda within the Trump administration will ultimately influence many more areas in the global economy.

 Statements from Secretary of State Rex Tillerson have been met with hostile responses from the Kremlin in Russia, and this has sent the VanEck Vectors Russia ETF (NYSEARCA:RSX) to new lows.
-These types of ETF declines might not seem directly relevant to activity in the Dow Jones and the S&P 500 but it is clear that market uncertainty is strengthening and the eventual ripple effects have not yet been factored into the equation for the majority of the investment community.
+These types of ETF declines might not seem directly relevant to activity in the Dow Jones and the S&P 500, but it is clear that market uncertainty is strengthening, and the eventual ripple effects have not yet been factored into the equation for the majority of the investment community.

-At the very least, rallies in oil prices will make it more difficult for companies many sectors to generate positive earnings surprises over the next few quarters.
+At the very least, rallies in oil prices will make it more difficult for companies from many sectors to generate positive earnings surprises over the next few quarters.
 This will help drive negative sentiment and send many investors to move into other areas of the market that are not as overbought as equities.

 Perhaps the best indicator of whether or not this forecast will turn out to be correct will be seen if markets push through support levels at 230 in the SPY ETF.
 This area was a short-term breakout level and if we do see prices fall through here it will indicate that a top is in place at the recent highs.